1933 Auckland Rugby League season: Rule issues

 At a meeting of the Auckland Rugby League Referees Association on 29 May they decided to recommend to the Board of Control that referees put the ball into the scrum at all grade matches, which was something that had been tried out unsuccessfully 6 years earlier.
 It was felt that “scrummaging was not satisfactory, particularly with regard to hooking and other infringements around the scrum”.
 Matches on 2 June featured this new rule change and it was commentated from referees that it had so far improved play around scrums and eliminated a lot of whistle.
 It was however decided at a meeting of the New Zealand Council several weeks later that the practice was to be discontinued after acting on the recommendation of the New Zealand Referees’ Association.
-It was also noted that a player when falling on the ball in the in goal area needed to ground the ball with their hands and it was play on until this was done so.
+It was also noted that a player when falling on the ball in the goal area needed to ground the ball with their hands and it was play on until this was done so.
 The play the ball rule was said to be being better controlled with the “same command as evident in a boxing match, when a referee called ‘break’ and the contenders were bound to obey”.

 The League Council advised that the forward pass rule was being ruled incorrectly with players being penalised for being offside when receiving a forward pass.
 As the players had inadvertently got in front of the teammate passing the ball it was clarified that it should be considered a forward pass only and therefore a scrum rather than a penalty.
 The board approved of this interpretation and referred it to the Referees’ Association.